 Prior to joining the National Partnership, Savage was senior attorney at Consumers Union, the policy and advocacy arm of Consumer Reports.
-His work there included developing, leading, and implementing strategic responses to health issues, health information exchange and technology, insurance redlining, automobile insurance rating, among other issues, through multi-cultural coalition building, advocacy on governmental and non-profit boards and committees, legislative advocacy, public education, and projects.
+His work there included developing, leading and implementing strategic responses to health issues, health information exchange and technology, insurance redlining, automobile insurance rating, among other issues, through multi-cultural coalition building, advocacy on governmental and nonprofit boards and committees, legislative advocacy, public education and projects.
 From 2009-2013, he developed and led Consumers Union’s statewide project in California to advocate patients’ needs and amplify the consumer voice for electronic health information exchange and its core role in health care reform.
-Savage launched his passion as a civil-rights litigator at Public Advocates, a leading civil rights law firm in California where he became president and managing attorney.
+Savage launched his passion as a civil rights litigator at Public Advocates, a leading civil rights law firm in California where he became president and managing attorney.

 Savage has a long history of advocating for consumers and multi-cultural communities on diverse issues.
-For example, in 2006, the California Lawyer magazine named him an Attorney of the Year for his landmark work against insurance redlining, ending auto insurers’ practice of basing premiums primarily on drivers’ ZIP code and basing them instead primarily on driving safety record.
-In 1998, the Southern Christian Leadership Conference of Greater Los Angeles presented him The Drum Major Award for his contributions to peace and justice.
+For example, in 2006, California Lawyer magazine named him Attorney of the Year for his landmark work against insurance redlining, ending auto insurers’ practice of basing premiums primarily on drivers’ ZIP codes and basing them instead primarily on driving safety record.
+In 1998, the Southern Christian Leadership Conference of Greater Los Angeles presented him the Drum Major Award for his contributions to peace and justice.
 In 2001, the Pacific Central District of the Unitarian Universalist Association presented the "Living Our UU Values" award to him for consistently passionate and outstanding social justice work.

 Savage is a graduate of Stanford Law School and the University of California, Berkeley.
 And without the love and support of his amazing family, none of this would have been possible.